-I feel Amy’s pain.
-It’s the pain of burnout.
-As a clinician and executive, it’s interesting to see that empathic “burnout” is commonly acknowledged among doctors, but virtually ignored among CEOs.
-Burnout is characterized by the trifecta of emotional exhaustion, detachment, and low sense of accomplishment, and occurs when people feel overwhelmed by the demands of caring for others, given limited time and resources.
+I recognize Amy’s pain.
+It’s the feeling of burnout.
+As a clinician and executive, it’s interesting to see that empathy burnout is commonly acknowledged among those in the medical field, but virtually ignored among CEOs.
+This type of burnout is characterized by the trifecta of emotional exhaustion, detachment, and low sense of accomplishment, and occurs when people feel overwhelmed by the demands of caring for others, given limited time and resources.

-The original hypothesis was that doctors experienced burnout due to “compassion fatigue” or having too much empathy, so they were bizarrely cautioned to not care too much for their patients, lest they experience burnout when their patients don’t get better.
-A more mature explanation of burnout has emerged though: chronic stress ends up diminishing empathy, and it’s actually this lack of caring that contributes to burnout.
+The original hypothesis was that doctors experienced burnout due to “compassion fatigue” or having too much empathy, so they were bizarrely cautioned to not get too attached to their patients, lest they experience burnout when or if their patients don’t get better.
+A more mature explanation of burnout has emerged though: Chronic stress ends up diminishing empathy, and it’s actually this lack of caring that contributes to burnout.
 So rather than avoiding empathy, a more cognitive empathy should be cultivated to prevent burnout.

-While everyone knows CEOs can be overworked, what’s less appreciated is that the burden of being responsible for so many people also chips away at their empathy and leads to burnout.
-When that happens, Machiavellianism can set in, and they start to lead from a place of defensiveness instead of values.
-Amy’s capacity for empathy was intact, but as she rose from being an individual contributor to manager of hundreds, her patience wore thin from being burned one too many times.
+While everyone knows CEOs can be overworked, what’s less acknowledged is that the burden of being responsible for so many people also chips away at their empathy and leads to burnout.
+When that happens, Machiavellianism can set in, and they start to lead from a place of defensiveness instead of company values.
+Amy’s capacity for empathy was intact, but as she rose from being an individual contributor to managing hundreds of employees, her patience wore thin from being burned one too many times.
 While she genuinely wanted to improve her company’s culture, she felt her first priority was to keep the ship afloat.
-Perhaps it was, but she failed to see that mutiny was as big of a threat long-term as running the ship aground.
+Perhaps it was, but she failed to see that mutiny was as big a threat long-term as running the ship aground.

-In our coaching sessions, we worked on reducing her stress and rebuilding her empathy by reconnecting with her original values for starting the company.
+In our coaching sessions, we worked on reducing her stress and rebuilding her empathy by reconnecting with the original values the company was founded upon.
 I knew our work was done when she forwarded me an email to a direct report, which showed she was no longer trying to avoid through delegation.
 The email started with: “I was wrong.
 I feel terrible about it.
 Let me find a way to make things right.”

 The Conniving Executive

 Beyond the will to live and the drive to reproduce, one of the most powerful human motivators is the desire for approval.
-Most successful people were first motivated by the “good boy” and “good girl” praise they received from their parents at an early age.
-So it’s unsurprising some people never quite outgrow that, and seek that same praise from a surrogate parental figure: their boss.
-Few things are more sad than seeing a 50-year-old executive, with their parents long gone, still striving to be whole in another’s eyes.
+Most successful people were first motivated by praise they received from their parents at an early age.
+So it’s unsurprising that some people never quite outgrow it, and later seek approval from a surrogate parental figure: their boss.
+Few things are more depressing than seeing a 50-year-old executive, with their parents long gone, still striving to be whole in another’s eyes.

 Bruce was that person.
-I was hired by a VC board member to interview him for a CEO position at a hot SaaS startup.
-On paper, Bruce was a seemingly consummate executive: conscientious to a “T”, a meticulous crafter of consensus, and fearless navigator of political waters.
-His bosses loved him, but his 360° reviews were a little more mixed, despite his efforts to carefully cultivate his reputation.
+I was hired by a VC board member to interview him for a CEO position at a hot startup.
+On paper, Bruce was a seemingly consummate executive: wonderfully conscientious, meticulous at consensus building, and a fearless navigator of political waters.
+His bosses loved him, but his 360-degree reviews were a little more mixed, despite his efforts to carefully cultivate his reputation.
 I knew something was amiss when I interviewed his direct reports, the more deeply intuitive of whom said they just didn’t trust him.

-In my initial conversation with him, he guardedly admitted he was aware of his reputation, but attributed it to the fact he was a formal professional from a different generation.
-His “millennial employees” just didn’t relate.
-But my read was that he was a mercenary who could run a militia, but could never trust with anything you truly cared about.
+In my initial conversation with Bruce, he guardedly admitted he was aware of his reputation, but attributed it to the fact that he was a more formal professional from a different generation.
+His “millennial employees” just couldn’t relate.
+But my read was that he was a mercenary who could run a militia, but whom you could never trust with anything you truly cared about.

-Everything had gone well at her current organization until they were about to acquire another company, and she was put in charge of the merger.
-He told a talented member of another team this confidential news, but swore them to secrecy, promising them to not tell their own boss.
-That boss ended up finding out anyway from someone else.
+Let me share a telling story: Everything had gone well at Bruce’s current organization until it was about to acquire another company, and he was put in charge of the merger.
+He told a talented member of another team this confidential news, but swore her to secrecy, making her promise not to tell her boss.
+Her boss ended up finding out from someone else later on.

-When I confronted him about this, I had my suspicions.
-He was too smart and calculated to make a simple mistake.
+When I confronted him about this, I already had my suspicions about his intentions.
+He was too smart and deliberate to make a simple mistake like this.